|EASTERN PENNSYLVANIA YOUTH FOOTBALL LEAGUE

 B. Elections for new officers will take place at the first meeting after October.

 C. Officer terms shall be two years in length.
-The President and Secretary terms shall run through odd-numbered years, while the Vice-President and Treasurer terms shall run through even-numbered years.
+The President and Treasurer terms shall run through odd-numbered years, while the Vice-President and Secretary terms shall run through even-numbered years.

 D. No officer may act as a voting league representative for any member organization.